huntdatacenter/docs/docs/working-in-your-lab/workbench/troubleshooting.md

 - Restart your Workbench environment to start fresh in the case something got hung up.
 [Click here](/working-in-your-lab/workbench/faq/#how-can-i-restart-my-workbench-environment) to see how.

-- Check the resource consumption of your `home`-machine to ensure that you have availble free memory and cpu resources, for example by logging into your lab `home`-machine and run [htop](/working-in-your-lab/technical-tools/htop/).
-Consider to upgrade your machine size in the [service desk](/service-desk/lab-orders/#update-machine-size) if your are low on free resources.
+- Check the resource consumption of your `home`-machine to ensure that you have available free cpu and memory resources, for example by logging into your lab `home`-machine and run [htop](/working-in-your-lab/technical-tools/htop/).
+Consider to upgrade your machine size in [Service desk](/service-desk/lab-orders/#update-machine-size) if you are low on free resources.

-[Contact us](/contact) if none of these works for further investigation.
+[Contact us](/contact) for further investigation if none of these works.